At the stellar noise frontier: A transit survey of 121 TESS M3--M6 dwarfs: Results

-\subsection{Candidate Classification}
+\subsection{Candidate classification}

-The 20 signals are classified along two complementary axes: \emph{physical verification} (\texttt{PLANET\_CANDIDATE} or \texttt{NEEDS\_HR\_IMAGING}, Sect.~\ref{sec:physical_verification}) determines whether astrophysical false positives are excluded; \emph{signal reliability} (Tier~1--3, Sect.~\ref{sec:tier}) quantifies the risk that stellar noise produces a signal of comparable strength.
+The 20 signals are classified along two complementary axes: physical verification (\texttt{PLANET\_CANDIDATE} or \texttt{NEEDS\_HR\_IMAGING}, Sect.~\ref{sec:physical_verification}) determines whether astrophysical false positives are excluded; signal reliability (tier~1--3, Sect.~\ref{sec:tier}) quantifies the risk that stellar noise produces a signal of comparable strength.
 At the stellar noise frontier, signal reliability is the primary classification axis; physical verification determines imaging priorities.
 Table~\ref{tab:classification} presents the disposition of all detected signals after TRICERATOPS vetting and Gaia DR3 physical verification.

-\subsection{Signal Reliability Results}
+\subsection{Signal reliability results}

-Individual transit events for the 20 signals have per-epoch SNR~$<1$; the signal emerges only after phase-folding 3--6 transits.
-At SDE~$=7$, the white-noise false alarm probability is $\sim$1\% per TLS test \citep{Hippke2019}; correlated stellar variability increases the effective FAP, which cannot be estimated analytically for BY~Dra lightcurves.
+Individual transit events for the 20 signals have per-epoch S/N~$<1$; the signal emerges only after phase-folding between three and six transits.
+At SDE~$=7$, the white-noise FAP is $\sim$1\% per TLS test \citep{Hippke2019}; correlated stellar variability increases the effective FAP, which cannot be estimated analytically for BY~Dra lightcurves.
 The three empirical tests described in Sect.~\ref{sec:tier} were applied to all candidate hosts.